daiyi/blog/source/_posts/North-Arete-of-Bear-Creek-Spire.md

 We left the house in Mammoth at 4:10, starting off the Mosquito Flat trailhead at the end of Rock Creek at 5:10 as the light came in and made my sleepy mind's eye feel like I was walking in a claymation.

 Though crampons & ice axe are usually necessary this time of year, last season was a blessed (or cursed, depending on your inclinations) mediocre snow year, so we were treated to a minimalistic alpine experience with less gear and shockingly nonexistance mosquitos (spoken as the person who is always first to be bitten).
-You can see the climb from close to the trailhead, so if in doubt take a look with your eyes (maybe the day before if you're getting a pre-dawn start), or better yet, get a friend peakbagging in the area to snap a photo for you (thanks yelly!).
+You can see the climb from close to the trailhead, so if in doubt take a look with your eyes (maybe the day before if you're getting a pre-dawn start), or better yet, get a friend peakbagging in the area to snap a photo for you (thanks [Yelly](https://ayeletbitton.com)!)

 <figure>